sciruiz/sciruiz/README.md

 ![Transcriptomics](https://img.shields.io/badge/Transcriptomics-orange?style=flat-square&logo=files&logoColor=white)

 ## Research interests
-Sensing and perception evolution, the role of gene duplications in protein evolution and the emergence of new traits.
+* Evolution of sensing and perception, particularly the role of gene duplications in the emergence of novel traits.
-Efforts towards reconstructing the natural history behind the web of life.
+* Integration of multi-omics data (genomics, transcriptomics, and single-cell sequencing) to reconstruct evolutionary changes in a stepwise.
+* Large-scale phylogenetic analyses to uncover the natural history of life, combining with artificial intelligence to refine analytical methodologies.

 _“An understanding of the natural world is a source of not only great curiosity, but great fullfilment.” – David Attenborough_
 <!--